swahareddy/swahareddy.github.io/blogs/harvardindiacon2025.md

 - Modern cities and culture are isolating, leading to preferences for independence over shared resources.
 Traditional Indian villages thrived on shared economies—we need to rebuild local sharing networks for sustainability.
 - Wealth vs. Happiness (Easterlin’s Paradox): Happiness increases with wealth up to a point, but beyond that, wealth does not bring greater joy.
 Society must redefine success, prioritizing sufficiency over excess.
 Diminishing Marginal Utility & Conscious Consumption.
 - Developed Countries Are Not Sharing the Burden: Climate finance for the Global South is insufficient.
 India has received little to no financial support from global climate funds.
  - School education needs to have flexibility for local context.
-Empower teachers to personalize curriculum in context of their enviroments.
+Empower teachers to personalize curriculum in context of their environments.
 For instance, students in desert regions could work on capstone projects related to rainwater harvesting, while students in mountainous areas might focus on the link between deforestation and landslides.

 <img src="harvardindiacon_images\sustainability.jpeg" width="60%">
 ---